kinleyfanjl/RUC_Advanced_Applied_Stat/Shiny/readme.md

-This zip fille is the shinyapp I built.
+This directory contains all materials I need for the 'shinyapp' I built.